genkizzt/ZengZitong_22073371/README.md

 - To understand key factors contributing to customer churn in an e-commerce environment.
 - To build predictive models using SAS e-Miner to identify customers at high risk of churning.
-- To utilize Talend Data Integration and Talend Data Prep for effective data cleaning, transformation, and preparation.
+- To utilize Talend Data Prep for effective data cleaning, transformation, and preparation.
+- To Produce insightful business opinions based on model analysis within SAS e-Miner

 ## Role of SAS e-Miner

-SAS e-Miner plays a crucial role in this project as the primary tool for data mining and advanced analytics.
-We employ various techniques such as decision trees, random forests, and boosting algorithms to model and predict churn.
-The insights derived from SAS e-Miner guide strategic decisions to enhance customer retention.
+SAS e-Miner plays a vital role in this project as a primary tool for data mining and advanced analytics.
+SAS was first used for outlier detection, followed by a variety of techniques such as decision trees, random forests and boosting algorithms to model and predict customer churn.
+The insights gained from SAS e-Miner guide strategic decisions that lead to improved customer retention.

 ## Role of Talend Data Integration

-Talend Data Integration is used for efficiently combining, transforming, and cleaning data from multiple sources.
-It ensures that the dataset used in SAS e-Miner is accurate, complete, and formatted correctly for optimal analysis results.
+The Talend Data Integration tool was not used for this project as a single dataset was used and no data integration operations were required.

 ## Role of Talend Data Prep

-Talend Data Prep is crucial for the initial stages of the project, where data needs to be preprocessed.
-It helps in refining the dataset by handling missing values, outliers, and ensuring data quality, which is essential for building reliable predictive models.
+Talend Data Prep is critical for the initial stages of projects that require pre-processing of data.
+We improve the quality of the data and refine the dataset by processing missing values and adding new columns, which is essential for building reliable predictive models later on.

 ---